Stainless Steel Grade 431: Properties, Composition & Applications

 Alloy 410 low hydrogen electrodes are appropriate for welding if needed.

-Grade 431 can be machined easily in an annealed state.
+Grade SS 431 can be machined easily in an annealed state.
 It is difficult to machine the material if hardened above 30HRC.

 Grade 431 stainless steel is intended to use for applications requiring high tensile strength and toughness coupled with good corrosion properties.